UtrechtUniversity/EEG-decoding/README.md

 # EEG-decoding
 This repository describes a flexible workflow for running and storing parameterized models that are coded in [Jupyter Notebooks](https://jupyter.readthedocs.io/en/latest/install.html)

-You may choose which to run a model in the Jupyter Notebook interface in your browser to inspect the code and run it interactively.
+You may choose to run a model in the Jupyter Notebook interface in your browser to inspect the code and run it interactively.

 Alternatively, you may choose to run a model from the command line with a customized set of parameters using [papermill](https://github.com/nteract/papermill).
 The output and the parametrized notebook are saved together as workflow.